 - B2 language proficiency, in case the candidate was conditionally qualified on the basis of the language requirement.

-The interview will be conducted by a qualification commission composed of the Faculty’s Erasmus+ coordinator, the Director of the K2 study program and student representative Maciej Gajewski.
+The interview will be conducted by a qualification commission composed of the Faculty’s Erasmus+ coordinator, the Director of the K2 study program and a student representative.
 All commission members assess a candidate’s motivation; the candidate’s score will be the simple average of the three commission members.
 The questions being asked will refer to the candidates motivation to participate in the Erasmus+ program in general, and her/his choice of University.
 Be prepared that during part of the interview you will be asked to speak in the language of instruction of the University you selected.
 If there are multiple languages of instruction at the selected University, you can choose a language.

 If you did not qualify for the University of your choice, you can still qualify for another University at which there are still free places.
 A “second round” of qualification will be organized for those who did not qualify for the university of their first choice, so that as many people wanting to go on Erasmus, will have the chance to.